jhallen/joes-sandbox/x/xquiz/README.md

 like it).

 This was work for my [IQP at WPI](https://www.wpi.edu/academics/undergraduate/interactive-qualifying-project).
-The IRQ is supposed to be a project outside your major- well I was an EE major and this was a CS / Math project, but still kind of close...
+The IQP is supposed to be a project outside your major- well I was an EE major and this was a CS / Math project, but still kind of close...
 This was a two person project: I wrote the code and my partner wrote the thesis.